 Dr. Diane Ragone, Director

 Dr. Ragone has been Director of the Breadfruit Institute since its inception in 2003 and began working at NTBG in 1989.
-She is an authority on the conservation and use of breadfruit, and has conducted horticultural and ethnobotanical studies on this important Pacific staple crop for 33 years on more than 50 islands in Micronesia, Polynesia, and Melanesia.
+She is an authority on the conservation and use of breadfruit, and has conducted horticultural and ethnobotanical studies on this important Pacific staple crop for more than 30 years conducting fieldwork on 50 islands in Micronesia, Polynesia, and Melanesia.
 Dr. Ragone is an Affiliate Professor at the University of Hawai`i in the Department of Tropical Plant and Soil Sciences.
-She is the author of more than 100 publications on breadfruit, ethnobotany, native plant conservation, and horticulture.
+She has written or co-authored over 100 peer-reviewed papers, technical reports, and book chapters, as well as popular articles on breadfruit.
+She has also developed extensive print and web-based information resources, including videos.
+Dr. Ragone received the Star of Oceania in 2013; UH's College of Tropical Agriculture's Distinguished Alumna award in 2015; and the Garden Club of America's Medal of Honor in 2016.

 Noel Dickinson, Research Technician